Dys4ia

-Dys4ia (pronounced "dysphoria") is an abstract, autobiographical Adobe Flash video game that Anna Anthropy, then known as Auntie Pixelante, developed to recount her experiences of gender dysphoria and hormone replacement therapy.
+Dys4ia (pronounced "dysphoria") is a 2012 abstract autobiographical Adobe Flash video game developed by Anna Anthropy, then known as Auntie Pixelante.
+It recounts her experiences of gender dysphoria and hormone replacement therapy.
 The game was originally published on Newgrounds but was later removed by Anthropy.
-In 2023, she republished it on itch.io.
+In 2023, the game was republished on itch.io.

-Plot
+Gameplay

 Touching on the 'frustrations' of transitioning, particularly taking estrogen, the game documents a six-month period in her treatment via a succession of mini-games that reflect on gender politics, identity, and personal development.
-While discussing the concept with the Penny Arcade Report, Anna Anthropy remarked, "This was a story about frustration—in what other form do people complain as much about being frustrated?
-A video game lets you set up goals for the player and make her fail to achieve them.
-A reader can’t fail a book.
-It’s an entirely different level of empathy."